Baby Nutrition, Weaning & Getting Feeding Right

 Milk and milk feeds - so that you know which types are best and how to fit milk feeds in to your baby’s day so that you don’t feel like you’re forever offering her food or milk!

 Shop bought and homemade baby foods - so that you can make informed decisions about using pouches and puffs and which foods are right for your baby and family circumstances.

-As well as the course you get exclusive access and to me via our private Facebook Group for ongoing support for as long as you wish.
+As a course bonus you get exclusive access and to me via our private Facebook Group for ongoing support for as long as you wish.